Is Google Using Cross-Device Tracking and Ultra-High Frequency Audio Watermarking?

 Inventors: Shyam Narayan, Naveen Aerrabotu, Sreenivasulu Rayanki, Yun-Ming Wang

 A client device encodes data into an audio signal and communicates the audio data to an additional client device, which decodes the data from the audio signal.
 The data is partitioned into characters, which are subsequently partitioned into a plurality of sub-characters.
 Each sub-character is encoded into a frequency, and multiple frequencies that encode sub-characters are combined by the client device to generate an audio signal.
 Frequencies encoding sub-characters may be above 16 kilohertz, so the sub-characters are transmitted using frequencies that are inaudible to humans.
 The audio signal is communicated to an additional client device, which decodes frequencies from the audio signal to sub-characters, which are then combined into characters by the additional client device to generate the data.

-The future of advertising and tracking advertisements on the Web will involve multiple types of devices, and may also involve the use of high pitched frequencies that are outside of the range of normal hearing by human beings.
+The future of advertising and Cross-Device Tracking advertisements on the Web will involve multiple types of devices, and may also involve the use of high pitched frequencies that are outside of the range of normal hearing by human beings.
 Google now has patent filings that describe their possible use of this kind of technology.